tmaybe/After-Effects-Export-Scripts/README.md

 _HOW TO USE_

-1. Select a layer with an animated mask on it.
+1. Select a layer with one or more animated mask on it.
 2. Open the script by selecting File -> Scripts -> Run Script File... and selecting the script.

-A file for each mask will be created in the same directory as the script with the position information.
+An output file will be created in the same directory as the script with the position information.

 _HOW I USE IT_